mlcommons/medperf/docs/getting_started/data_owner_demo.md

 medperf benchmark ls
 ```

-Note that our target benchmark ID is `1`.
+The target benchmark ID here is `1`.

 Run the following command to prepare your data (make sure you are in MedPerf's root folder):